 OUR SERVICES

-Slope Stabilization and Protection
+Slope Stabilization

 Vetiver Grass (Chrysopogon Zizanioides) when implemented correctly as a bio-engineering tool according to the Vetiver System (VS) offers a simple, green and cost-effective tool to assist the stabilization and protection of sloping land, road embankments, etc. The deep and fibrous vetiver root system extends deep into the soil, reinforcing the soil structure, thereby stabilizing the surrounding slopes.
 As opposed to different types of grasses whose roots are fairly shallow and sometimes grow horizontally, vetiver grass roots grow vertically, as much as ten (10) feet deep and with a tensile strength equivalent to 1/6 mild steel reinforcement, growing in a wide range of soil conditions and penetrating even the toughest soils.

-Erosion Control
+Erosion Sediment Control

 During high rainfall events, surface water picks up speed as it runs off the land causing erosion of soils, and as total flow speeds and volumes increase this can get quite severe causing loss of soils and eventually loss and damage to land, private property and infrastructure.
-When vetiver plants are installed in horizontal rows on contour perpendicular to the flow of surface runoff, and are able to successfully establish to form continual dense hedgerows, erosion can be diminished or prevented all together.
-This is made possible since at each hedgerow, water runoff is forced to stop and take its take to percolate through the thick and dense vetiver leaves, spreading out across the contour will dissipating and losing speed.
+When vetiver plants are installed in horizontal rows on contour perpendicular to the flow of surface runoff, and are able to successfully establish to form continual dense hedgerows, erosion can be diminished or prevented altogether.
+This is made possible since at each hedgerow, water runoff is forced to stop and take its time to percolate through the thick and dense vetiver leaves, spreading out across the contour while dissipating and losing speed.
 The deep and fibrous roots also bind loose dirt, securing the soil both above and below ground.

 Furthermore, topsoil being transported in the runoff water is deposited behind the vetiver hedgerows, ‘repairing’ any existing small-scale erosion gullying which may have been taking place before.
 For major and severe gullying which has taken place over time, Vetiver System (VS) solutions often need to be combined with other measures in order to successfully repair the gullies – such as check dams, gabion baskets, or earthworks to carry out needed terra-reformation prior to VS installation.

-Infrastructure Control
+Infrastructure Protection

 With its extremely deep and fibrous root system, which grows vertically and not laterally, vetiver grass has an enhancing effect on concrete infrastructure by protecting the soil-concrete interface.
 Common examples of this benefit may be along the edges of roads, drainage channels, riverbanks, retaining walls, bridge abutments etc. Where it is common for soil erosion to take place over time and compromise these structures, in some places leading to their failure and collapse; vetiver grass binds the soil together to protect and prevent any such washout from taking place – keeping soil intact around infrastructure and helping to improve their overall resilience and longevity.

-Soil and Water Conservation
+Soil & Water Conservation and Flood Mitigation

 Vetiver hedgerows when established on contour are able to significantly slow down the rate of surface runoff on gently or steeply sloping hillside watersheds alike.
-The reduction in flow velocity is able to reduce and prevent soil loss due to erosion, where the hedgerows themselves capture loss sediments and soils forming ‘natural terraces’ behind them over time.
+The reduction in flow velocity is able to reduce and prevent soil loss due to erosion, where the hedgerows themselves capture lost sediments and soils forming ‘natural terraces’ behind them over time.

 Moreover though, very importantly for degraded and de-vegetated watersheds, during heavy rainfall events surface water moves downhill very quickly since there is no vegetation to reduce its flow, entering valleys below and contributing to flooding.
 By successfully establishing several vetiver hedgerows on hillside watersheds, the overall rate of runoff can be effectively reduced with the water flow speed being brought to zero (0) m/s at each hedgerow, effectively changing the hydrology of the watershed and reducing the rate at which water exits hillside lands.
 This contributes to groundwater recharge since rainfall runoff can stay in contact with the soils for a significantly longer period of time, and as a result, can also assist and reducing flooding in low lying areas if implemented at a large enough scale.